orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### What does the PPO token distribution look like?

-- Community Treasury 58.9% (including public sales)
+- Community Treasury 58.2% (including public sales)
+- Presale 0.7%
 - Seed Round 8.8%
 - Strategic Round 5.3%
 - Team 25%